How to Become a Notary in Vermont

 - Be a resident of or have a place of employment or practice in Vermont.

-- Not be disqualified for receiving a commission under Section 5342 of Chapter 103, Title 26 of the Vermont statutes online.
+- Not be disqualified from receiving a commission under Section 5342 of Chapter 103, Title 26 of the Vermont statutes online.

-This Vermont notary guide will help you understand the following:
+This Vermont notary guide will help you understand:

 - Who can become a notary in Vermont.